Murphy-Facey/nlp_assignment_2/README.md

 ## How to install

-First, you need navigate to the server folder, and run the following command to download all the python packages:
+I would recommend creating a virtual environment for python.
+This allows you to have all the necessary packages one place and it allow you to easily remove them.
+Learn more about virtual environment in python [here]('https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/').You need navigate to the server folder, and run the following command to download all the python packages:
 ```
 pip install requirements.txt
 ```